awsdocs/amazon-redshift-developer-guide/doc_source/lake-formation-getting-started-consumer.md

 # Working with Lake Formation\-managed datashares as a consumer<a name="lake-formation-getting-started-consumer"></a>

- After the AWS Lake Formation administrator discovers the datashare invitation and creates a database in the AWS Glue Data Catalog that links to the datashare, the consumer cluster administrator can associate the cluster with the datashare and the database in the AWS Glue Data Catalog, create a database local to the consumer cluster, and assign permissions to users and groups in the Amazon Redshift consumer cluster to start querying\.
+ After the AWS Lake Formation administrator discovers the datashare invitation and creates a database in the AWS Glue Data Catalog that links to the datashare, the consumer cluster administrator can associate the cluster with the datashare and the database in the AWS Glue Data Catalog, create a database local to the consumer cluster, and grant access to users and groups in the Amazon Redshift consumer cluster to start querying\.
 Follow these steps to set up querying permissions\.

 1. On the Amazon Redshift console, create an Redshift cluster to serve as the consumer cluster, if needed\.
 For information on how to create a cluster, see [ Creating a cluster](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-clusters-console.html#create-cluster)\.